How parents can use AI to check spending risks in games

 Be specific

 Instead of asking “Is [Game X] safe?”, ask bots to explain specific spending risks or tactics.
 For example, “Which in-game purchases could encourage my child to spend too much?”
+This helps improve the clarity and reliability of the AI response.

 Keep it neutral